ryan00724/SwipeCart/PRIVACY.md

 **Last updated:** December 05, 2025

-[App Name] ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how your information is collected, used, and disclosed by [App Name].
+SwipeCart ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how your information is collected, used, and disclosed by SwipeCart.

 ## 1. Information We Collect